SShaminur/Mutation-Analysis/README.md

 # Synonimous & Nonsynonimous Mutation-Analysis Pipeline for Large dataset
 This is the fast and accurate pipeline by which the protein mutation can be detected with a short possible time of a large number of sequences.
-By using separate multi-sequence alignment with MAFFT, removing ambiguous sequences and in-frame stop codons, and utilizing pairwise alignment, this method can derive nonsynonymus mutations (Reference:Position:Strain)
+By using separate multi-sequence alignment with MAFFT, removing ambiguous sequences and in-frame stop codons, and utilizing pairwise alignment, this method can derive nonsynonymus mutations (Reference:Position:Strain).
+Reuirements, Biopython 1.75.

 # Details_pipeline
 Mutation_analysis.pdf